ozzono/portfolio/apis/ports/README.md

 ## How to run the project

-Optimistically there should be a docker for the go services, but I was not able to build it in time, so I'll document how to run the project without it.
+Optimistically there should be a docker for the go services, but I was not able to build it in time (withing 2h), so I'll document how to run the project without it.
 Below are the project requirements:

 - docker